Where are you located?

 What type of museum are you?

-The International Museum of Cultures is the only contemporary cultural anthropology institution in the state of Texas.
+The Museum of International Cultures (MIC) is the only contemporary cultural anthropology institution in the state of Texas.
 The Museum strives to understand the challenges of existing communities in remote locations of the world by focusing on the indigenous peoples of those regions.
-Through exhibits, educational programs, and public events, the IMC celebrates people of diverse cultures in an effort to embrace and promote the understanding of cultural differences found both in isolated areas of the world and in our own community.
+Through exhibits, educational programs, and public events, the MIC celebrates people of diverse cultures in an effort to embrace and promote the understanding of cultural differences found both in isolated areas of the world and in our own community.
 Our focus on living peoples rather than on those of the past provides a rich platform from which to address questions of ethnic and cultural diversity – the Museum’s central interest.

 What is your history?

 Chartered as a 501(c)3 non-profit organization in 1979 under the supervision of Dr. William Merrifield, the International Museum of Cultures was developed by linguists and anthropologists associated with the Summer Institute of Linguistics now know as SIL International.
+In 2017 the Museum rebranded and is now called the Museum of International Cultures.

 What types of exhibits do you have?

 All of our exhibits are inspired by the real-life experiences of field linguists.
 They are rich in the detail and understanding that can only come from first-hand knowledge of living in these remote communities, sharing and appreciating their cultures and friendships.
-Our exhibits provide interactive programming representing the African cultures of West Ghana and the Democratic Republic of Congo.
+Our exhibits provide programming representing the African cultures of West Ghana and the Democratic Republic of Congo.
 They also celebrate South American cultural heritages, provide in depth exploration of countries in Southeast Asia, Papua New Guinea, China, Mexico, and Central America.
 Our Native American exhibit has an extensive display of weapons and warrior-attire.
 And an entire exhibit is dedicated to drums from around the world.
 Short-term exhibits are regularly displayed in the reception area, and traveling exhibits are in place at neighboring libraries and government buildings.

 Do you offer conference or meeting accommodations?